My Store

 SKU:TTG

 Unexplained bloating, diarrhoea, fatigue, or nutrient deficiencies may signal coeliac disease.
-The Tissue Transglutaminase (IgA) Test checks for IgA antibodies that attack the small intestine in response to gluten, making it one of the most reliable markers for coeliac disease.
+The Tissue Transglutaminase IgA Blood Test checks for IgA antibodies that attack the small intestine in response to gluten, making it one of the most reliable markers for coeliac disease.

 Why the Tissue Transglutaminase (IgA) Test Matters?